Wriar/QuakeFocus-Pro/README.md

 Specific fatal errors, such as code errors, will force the application to shutdown to prevent future errors.
 It is very important to **create a new issue** to let developers know about the bug.

+**Unknown Other Warnings:** This application uses dependencies from other projects whom handle their own errors.
+If you don't see an error pane that looks like it was generated and handled by QuakeFocus Pro, please create an issue.
+The default error pane is attached within the PDF or setupguide.md file you received.
+Please note that such related issues may not be resolved immediately as cooperation and collaboration between two service providers will be needed before the error is resolved.

 ## 初期リリースのテスター用